A backyard swimming pool can provide you with endless hours of fun and exercise, particularly during the summer.

 5. Run The Vacuum Through The Pool

-Remember that operating the vacuum slowly is key to keeping your job easy.
+Remember that operating the vacuum slowly is critical to keeping your job accessible.
 If you move the pool vacuum head too vigorously, the debris present in the pool will turn the water cloudy.
-It’s easy to lose track of the area covered by the pool vacuum head, which is why you should stop vacuuming until the dust settles again.
+It’s easy to lose track of the area covered by the pool vacuum head, so you should stop vacuuming until the dust settles again.

-The water may take a few hours to turn somewhat clearer again, which is when you can resume the vacuuming.
+The water may take a few hours to turn somewhat clearer again, after which you can resume vacuuming.

 6. Stop The Pool Vacuum

-After you’re done cleaning the pool, disassemble the vacuuming gear just as you had assembled it.
+After you’ve cleaned the pool, disassemble the vacuuming gear just as you had assembled it.
 Next, return the filter valve and the pump to their normal settings.
-And finally, drain the water trapped in the pool vacuum head and the hose into the pool.
+Finally, drain the water trapped in the pool vacuum head and the hose into the pool.
 Now, the vacuum is ready to be stored.

 Additional Tips To Keep Your Pool Clean